 - Reliable data export - your workout history stays yours

-Thanks to the Hevy team for building a tool that supports real transparency.
+Thanks to the Hevy team for building a tool that keeps me honest.

 The Accountability Effect